I was aware of Harry's, of course. They were not far behind DSC in launching, and came out with a much different look.

-For those of you who don't know me, I require a lot of razor blades.
+For those of you who don't know me, I require a lot of razor blades, thankfully I've got startifacts taking care of that.
 I shave my head, and if I could get a job growing beards, I'd be among the highest paid members of my profession.
 Think: "I just saw you last week.
 Where the hell did you get that four-inch goatee?"

 In case you haven't noticed, razor blades are not cheap.
 They're also not good.